Western Airlines: Western Airlines

 In 1946, Western was awarded a route from Los Angeles to Denver via Las Vegas, but in 1947 financial problems forced Western to sell the route, and Douglas DC-6 delivery positions, to United Air Lines.
 In 1947 Western extended the left arm of the W north to Seattle, and added San Diego to Yuma for a few years; in 1950 it extended the middle of the W north to Edmonton.
-It finally cut across the W in 1953 when DC-6Bs started a one-stop flight MSP-SLC-LAX; in 1956 it resumed flights west out of Denver, to San Francisco via Salt Lake.
+It finally cut across the W in 1953 when DC-6Bs started a one-stop flight MSP-SLC-LAX the time (August) Western was serving 38 airports.
+In 1956 it resumed flights west out of Denver, to San Francisco via Salt Lake.
 In 1957 it began Los Angeles to Mexico City nonstop DC-6Bs, and in December 1957 it began Denver-Phoenix-San Diego.